Business & Entrepreneurship BSc(Hons)

 - Be part of a course with 92% student satisfaction in the 2019 National Student Survey

-You will be supported to set up a business in the UK and we therefore regret that this course is not available to non-EU applicants who require a Tier 4 Student Visa.
+You will be supported to set up a business in the UK and therefore we regret that this course is currently not available to applicants who'd require a student visa.

 What our students do